Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 ### tools 5

-Documentation for libraries can almost always be found on [docs.rs] (usually linked from the crate's page on crates.io).
+Documentation for libraries can almost always be found on docs.rs (usually linked from the crate's page on crates.io).

+docs.rs is built from rustdoc, which we covered in the documentation video.

+This means library documentation will always be structured in a familiar way and match the layout of the library, making it easy to use.

 Over to you
 -----------

 Where you go next is up to you, but I'd honestly love to hear about it.

-Fio's Quest has a Discord, see the description, and a community of wonderful, supportive people.
+Fio's Quest has a Discord server, see the description, and a community of wonderful, supportive people.

 Let us know what learning resources you're using, or what apps or tools you're building.